Physical Education (For 2015–2016 academic year)

 073 Tree Climbing

-Whether an adrenaline junkie, nature lover, or kid at heart, tree climbing is the place for you!
 Students learn how to use a ten-foot tall sling shot to rig trees, use ascenders to get into the canopy, and other techniques to move within the tree.
-Students may be able to ride a zip line between trees.
-By the end of this course, students have all the basic tree climbing skills and then some dialed.
+Students learn safe techniques to set and ascend ropes, rappel, and climb from tree to tree without touching the ground!
 All climbing takes place in the Hamilton area.
-Accommodations are provided in the Colgate Yurt at the Beattie reserve (staying in your personal dorm/house is not an option).
-All meals are provided.
+Accommodations are provided in the Colgate Yurt at the Beattie Reserve (staying in your personal dorm/house is not an option).
+All equipment is provided.

 074 White Water Kayaking